Philip Herbert, 4th Earl of Pembroke: Continued favour under Charles I

 After Charles I's accession to the throne in 1625, Montgomery continued to receive royal favour.
 He was appointed to the embassy which accompanied Henrietta Maria from Paris to England and went on to hold the spurs at Charles' coronation in 1626, before succeeding his older brother as Lord Chamberlain.
 He was made Lord Lieutenant of Buckinghamshire in 1628.
 (Montgomery was a friend of George Villiers, 1st Duke of Buckingham, serving as godfather of Buckingham's son Lord Charles Herbert, and in 1626 agreeing to a betrothal between his 4-year-old daughter and Lord Charles Herbert.)

 Montgomery continued to be interested in colonial ventures under Charles I. He was an incorporator of the Guiana Company in 1626.
 In 1628, he received a grant of the islands of Trinidad, Tobago and Barbados.

 Montgomery's first wife died in early 1629, and in 1630 he remarried, to Lady Anne Clifford, daughter of George Clifford, 3rd Earl of Cumberland, and widow of Richard Sackville, 3rd Earl of Dorset.

 Montgomery's older brother died in 1630, and he succeeded to the title of Earl of Pembroke and to several of his brother's other titles, including Lord Lieutenant of Somerset and Lord Lieutenant of Cornwall.
 He was soon appointed to his brother's former positions of high steward of the Duchy of Cornwall and Lord Warden of the Stannaries.

 Pembroke maintained a large household of 80 at his home in London, and an even larger staff of over 150 at Wilton House, his family's ancestral seat in Wiltshire.
 Through the 1630s, Pembroke entertained Charles I at Wilton House for a hunting expedition every year.
 He encouraged Pembroke to rebuild Wilton House in the Palladian style, recommending Inigo Jones for the job (Salomon de Caus performed the work when Jones proved to be unavailable, while his brother, Isaac de Caus, designed a variety of formal and informal gardens for the property).

-The Pembroke family – Philip Herbert, 4th Earl of Pembroke, seated with his second wife Lady Anne Clifford (in black), surrounded by his family.
+The Pembroke family – Philip Herbert, 4th Earl of Pembroke, seated with his first wife Susan de Vere (in black), surrounded by his family.
 He holds the white staff of his office of Lord Chamberlain and reaches forward to Lady Mary Villers (in white), the daughter of George Villiers, 1st Duke of Buckingham, gesturing towards the heart of the young woman who is about to marry his son, Charles Lord Herbert (in scarlet) aside Philip Herbert (in orange).
 At the left the three young Herbert boys, William, James and John with books, framed by their dogs.
 At the right daughter Anne Sophia and her husband Robert Dormer, 1st Earl of Carnarvon.
 The three young Herberts who died as infants above as putti in the clouds throwing roses, painted 1634-35 by Anthony van Dyck.